 DCC Librarians are more than happy to assist you with citing your sources.
 Come visit us at the Circulation Desk at the library!

-If you use a program for citation assistance, ALWAYS check the citation provided against the official citation manual for the style you are using (MLA, APA, Turabian, etc.).
-If you have questions, contact your professor or check out the additional resources provided on this page.
+If you use a program for citation generation, ALWAYS check the citation provided against the official citation manual for the style you are using (MLA, APA, Turabian, etc.).

-While there are many citation programs available (EasyBib, BibMe, KnightCite, etc.), we often recommend using Zotero.
+While there are many citation generation programs available, we always recommend using Zotero.
 OR try ZoteroBib - a quick way to get your citations done right.

 For more information about how to use Zotero, check out this How to Use Zotero guide or the Quick Start Guide created by the folks at Zotero.